-As at May 31, 2011 there are 2,520,000 common shares held in escrow.
+As at the date of this Management Discussion and Analysis, there are 1,680,000 common shares held in escrow.

 Recent Accounting Pronouncements

 Business combinations, Non-controlling interest and consolidated financial statements

 In January 2009, the CICA issued Handbook Sections 1582 "Business Combinations", 1601 "Consolidated Financial Statements" and 1602 "Non-controlling Interests" which replace CICA Handbook Sections 1581 "Business Combinations" and 1600 "Consolidated Financial Statements".
 Section 1582 establishes standards for the accounting for business combinations that is equivalent to the business combination accounting standard under IFRS.
 Section 1582 is applicable for the Company's business combinations with acquisition dates on or after January 1, 2011.
 Early adoption of this Section is permitted.
 Section 1601 together with Section 1602 establishes standards for the preparation of consolidated financial statements.
 Section 1601 is applicable for the Company's interim and annual consolidated financial statements for its fiscal year beginning September 1, 2011.
 Early adoption of this Section is permitted and all three Sections must be adopted concurrently.